crispy-coding/xwiki-setup/README.md

 bash install-xwiki-production-instance.sh
 ```

 Enter the required inputs and that's it.
 When the script is finished, you can access your XWiki instance with your browser at `https://<your-domain>`.
-The database passwords are stored in the `.env` file.
+The database passwords are stored in the `.env` file and all other persistent data are stored in the `data` folder.
+If you intend to backup or move the XWiki server to another machine, you should copy/move the entire `xwiki-prod` folder.

 Note that Let's Encrypt limits the number of free certificates to 5 per week.
 If you run this script too often, it may not work until the limit time has expired.